This article is for admins of professional plans.

 Onboard new plan members

-The Users tab helps you have a clearer view of the onboarding activity of your plan members.
+The Users tab provides a clearer view of the onboarding activity for your plan members.
 The Users tab helps you to see how many people who were invited to your organization have joined your plan.

 Want to add more plan members?
-Select Add users.
+Select Manage invites in the top-right corner of the page, then Add users.

 More about how to invite members to your professional plan